TheBigBangTeam/Alohomora-3FA/alohomora-web/README.md

 # AlohomoraWeb

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0.
+You need Node-gyp installed globally for some dependencies.
+`npm install -g node-gyp`
 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:8080/`.